Plan & Prepare

 Once you’ve decided when you’re going to start… tell someone!
 Anyone!
 Everyone!
 Check out our downloadable social media graphics and use them to share your Whole30 intentions with the world.
 Print out our 30-day countdown calendar and hang it somewhere where you’ll see it every day.

 And, you’ll want to connect with our Whole30 community for virtual encouragement and support.
 Follow Whole30 on Instagram to connect with other members of the Whole30 community, and drop us a comment or a DM to say, “I’m on board.”
 We want to welcome you to the community!

 Congratulations!
 You are now officially part of the Whole30 community.

 A poll of our Whole30 community revealed that 80% of people who tackle our program do so alone, without a Whole30 buddy or group.
 But habit change research tells us that taking on a commitment as big as the Whole30 requires accountability and community support.
 So, we’ve created ways for you to find the support you need, even if you can’t convince anyone to tackle the program with you.

 Join The Whole30 Community

 We often say that the Whole30 community is the friendliest, most supportive community on the internet, and our social media accounts prove it.
-Follow Whole30 on Instagram, Facebook or Twitter for daily resources and support; follow our Official Whole30 Recipes accounts on Facebookand Instagram for regular meal inspiration; and follow our Whole30 Approved Instagram account to stay up to date on Whole30 Approved products and brands.
+Follow Whole30 on Instagram, TikTok, Facebook or Twitter for daily resources and support; follow our Official Whole30 Recipes accounts on Facebook and Instagram for regular meal inspiration; and subscribe to our Whole30 YouTube account for extra support.

 Prepare Your House